MicrosoftDocs/msteams-docs/msteams-platform/samples/approvals-app-api.md

 ## Use cases

-* Approvals app can be used to manage various types of requests, such as time-off requests, expense approvals, or project sign-offs, ensuring that they are reviewed and approved by the appropriate personnel in a timely manner.
+* Approvals app can be used to manage various types of requests, such as time-off requests, expense approvals, or project sign-offs, ensuring that they're reviewed and approved by the appropriate personnel in a timely manner.
-* Approvals app often integrate with other systems like Power Automate, SharePoint, and Microsoft Dynamics 365, allowing for a seamless approval process across different platforms.
+* Approvals app often integrates with other systems like Power Automate, SharePoint, and Microsoft Dynamics 365, allowing for a seamless approval process across different platforms.
 * In Teams, for example, you can create an approval directly from a chat conversation, making it easier to initiate and track approval requests within the context of ongoing discussions.

 ## Key benefits

-* Approvals app reduce the time and effort required to manage approvals by automating the workflow and notification process.
+* Approvals app reduces the time and effort required to manage approvals by automating the workflow and notification process.
 * They provide a centralized hub where all approvals can be tracked, managed, and audited, offering greater transparency into the approval process.
 * By using templates and predefined approval processes, organizations can ensure consistency in how approvals are handled across various departments and teams.
 * Approvals app can enforce compliance with organizational policies by ensuring that all necessary approvals are obtained before any action is taken.